 What is the required Grade Point Average?
-A cumulative grade point average (GPA) of at least a 1.75 is required through the first 30 hours attempted.
-After 30 hours, a cumulative grade point average (GPA) of at least 2.00 is required.
+A cumulative grade point average (GPA) of at least a 2.00 is required.

 What is the required Completion Rate?
 Students must successfully complete at least 67% of cumulative attempted credit hours.
 Credits transferred into Louisburg College count as both attempted and completed hours.
 Withdrawals, temporary grades, including incomplete grades, and failed courses all count as attempted hours, but not completed hours.
 Completion Rate=Completed Hours divided by Attempted Hours.